Incorporating Arbitrary Matrix Group Equivariance into KANs: Abstract

 \section{Abstract}

 Kolmogorov-Arnold Networks (KANs) have seen great success in scientific domains thanks to spline activation functions, becoming an alternative to Multi-Layer Perceptrons (MLPs).
 However, spline functions may not respect symmetry in tasks, which is crucial prior knowledge in machine learning.
-Previously, equivariant networks embed symmetry into their architectures, achieving better performance in specific applications.
-Among these, Equivariant Multi-Layer Perceptrons (EMLP) introduce arbitrary matrix group equivariance into MLPs, providing a general framework for constructing equivariant networks layer by layer.
-In this paper, we propose Equivariant Kolmogorov-Arnold Networks (\model), a method for incorporating matrix group equivariance into KANs, aiming to broaden their applicability to more fields.
-First, we construct gated spline basis functions, which form the \model~layer together with equivariant linear weights.
-We then define a lift layer to align the input space of \model~with the feature space of the dataset, thereby building the entire \model~architecture.
-Compared with baseline models, \model~achieves higher accuracy with smaller datasets or fewer parameters on symmetry-related tasks, such as particle scattering and the three-body problem, often reducing test MSE by several orders of magnitude.
-Even in non-symbolic formula scenarios, such as top quark tagging with three jet constituents, \model~achieves comparable results with EMLP using only $26\%$ of the parameters, while KANs do not outperform MLPs as expected.
+In this paper, we propose Equivariant Kolmogorov-Arnold Networks (EKAN), a method for incorporating arbitrary matrix group equivariance into KANs, aiming to broaden their applicability to more fields.
+We first construct gated spline basis functions, which form the EKAN layer together with equivariant linear weights, and then define a lift layer to align the input space of EKAN with the feature space of the dataset, thereby building the entire EKAN architecture.
+Compared with baseline models, EKAN achieves higher accuracy with smaller datasets or fewer parameters on symmetry-related tasks, such as particle scattering and the three-body problem, often reducing test MSE by several orders of magnitude.
+Even in non-symbolic formula scenarios, such as top quark tagging with three jet constituents, EKAN achieves comparable results with state-of-the-art equivariant architectures using fewer than $40\%$ of the parameters, while KANs do not outperform MLPs as expected.
+Code and data are available at \href{https://github.com/hulx2002/EKAN}{https://github.com/hulx2002/EKAN}.